OfficeDev/Microsoft-Teams-Samples/samples/msgext-unfurling-ac-loop-components/csharp/README.md

       * Choose the **supported account types** (any account type will work)
       * Leave **Redirect URI** empty.
       * Choose **Register**.
   3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
-You’ll need those later when updating your Teams application manifest and in the .env.
+You’ll need those later when updating your Teams application manifest and in the appsettings.json.
   4. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description(Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the .env.
+Once the client secret is created, copy its value, it need to be placed in the appsettings.json.
+  5. In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
+Each of the following IDs needs to be entered:
+    * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)
+    * `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (Teams web application)
+**Note** If you want to test or extend your Teams apps across Outlook, kindly add below client application identifiers while doing Azure AD app registration in your tenant:
+   * `bc59ab01-8403-45c6-8796-ac3ef710b3e3` (Outlook web)
+   * `d3590ed6-52b3-4102-aeff-aad2292ab01c` (Outlook desktop)

 ### 2. Setup